Independent Field Experience

 - periodic meetings with the UI field experience coordinator

 Q: How do I know how many credits to register for?

 A: That depends on the number of field experience hours you’ll be working.
 45 field experience hours = 1 semester hour of credit.
-A student working 45 hours with a team, league office or agency would earn 1 semester hour of field experience credit.
-90 hours of field experience.
+A student working 45 hours with a team, league office or agency could earn 1 semester hour of field experience credit.
 405 hours are required to earn 9 s.h.
 You do not have to register credit for all hours worked, however.
 Students will often work many more hours than the minimum required for credit.